-The Florida Health Care Expenditures Report examines trends in expenditures for health care services, health care payers, and HMOs.
-The report focuses on data from the most recent calendar year available (2009), but also shows trends from 1992.
+The Florida Health Care Expenditures Report examines trends in expenditures for health care services, health care payers, and health maintenance organizations.
+The report focuses on data from the most recent calendar year available (2010), but also shows trends from 1992.
 The Health Care Expenditures report describes payments for services delivered in Florida, including services delivered to nonresidents.
-The next Health Care Expenditures Report will detail spending in calendar year 2010.
-The Florida Health Care Expenditures Report can be viewed at http://www.floridahealthfinder.gov/researchers/studies-reports.aspx.
+The next Health Care Expenditures Report will detail spending in calendar year 2011.
+The Florida Health Care Expenditures Report can be viewed at www.floridahealthfinder.gov/researchers/studies-reports.aspx.